OishiYasai/FaceCure-Project/README.md

 ## Setup

-The experiments were performed on the HPC of the University of Luxembourg.
+The experiments were performed on the HPC of the University of Luxembourg and on our personal computers.

 ### Model files